 - Having damaged teeth and gums

 The exact cause of bulimia is unknown.
-There are many factors that could play a role in the development of eating disorders, including biology, emotional health, societal expectations and other issues.
+Many factors could play a role in the development of eating disorders, including genetics, biology, emotional health, societal expectations and other issues.

 Factors that increase your risk of bulimia may include:

 - Biology.
 People with first-degree relatives (siblings, parents or children) with an eating disorder may be more likely to develop an eating disorder, suggesting a possible genetic link.
-It's also possible that a deficiency in the brain chemical serotonin may play a role.
-And, being overweight as a child or teen may increase the risk.
+Being overweight as a child or teen may increase the risk.

 Bulimia may cause numerous serious and even life-threatening complications.
 Possible complications include: